jilljenn/tryalgo/README.md

 python -m unittest
 ```

-Most snippets from the book are within 76 columns (French version) or 75 columns (English version, to be released soon).
+Most snippets from the book are within 76 columns (French version) or 75 columns (English version).

 Our code is checked: